 PUBLIC OPEN HOUSE

-A public open house will be held on Tuesday, June 5 from 5-7 p.m. at the Eloy Santa Cruz Library, 1000 N. Main Street in Eloy.
-The meeting will start with a brief presentation, followed by the opportunity for attendees to discuss public transit needs with the study team and fill out a survey.
+A public open house was held on Tuesday, June 5 from 5-7 p.m. at the Eloy Santa Cruz Library, 1000 N. Main Street in Eloy.
+The meeting started with a brief presentation, followed by the opportunity for attendees to discuss public transit needs with the study team and fill out a survey.

 The Project Management team has identified six vital tasks to ensure the successful completion of the Eloy Transit Feasibility Study and will be initiating this study in January, 2018.